 Read our full Hitfilm Express review

-A refreshingly clean looking free video editor
+Refreshingly clean looking free video editing software

 Operating system: Windows, macOS, Linux

 Shotcut started life as a free video editor on Linux and was ported over to Windows and Mac machines after it had already been around for a few years.
 This development journey has resulted in a slightly odd-looking user interface, but Shotcut is still some of the best free video editing software you can download now.

 Some aspects of the Shotcut system are easy and intuitive, such as the process of dragging media files to import them into your project.
 However, there’s no doubt that there’s a steeper learning curve with this video editor than most.
 For example, you’ll have to configure your display by adding the modules you need.

 But once you get the hang of Shotcut, you’ll discover why this free video editor has amassed such a large following.
 The best Shotcut feature is a large selection of filters that can be applied to audio and video content.
 Once added, you can layer and customize filters to achieve the precise effect you’re looking for.

 An online video editing tool that you can use anywhere